jrpotter/notebook/notes/set/cardinality.md

 %%ANKI
 Basic
-What is the following a reformulation of?
+The following is a reformulation of what hypothesis?

 > Every uncountable set of real numbers is equinumerous to the set of all real numbers.